Martha de la Torre | Biography

 In recent years, Ms. de la Torre has begun to focus most of her time on the digital operations of El Clasificado and has become somewhat of an amateur expert on search engine marketing.
 Under her direction, elclasificado.com has become the leading Spanish classified online portal with more than 50,000 ads, 9,5 million monthly pageviews, 600,000 unique visitors.
 Further, El Clasificado is already looking to extend its niche base even further with more than 200 domains relevant to the Hispanic grassroots community under development.

 Among much recognition, Martha was also the Los Angeles Business Journal Women Making a Difference, an Ernst & Young Entrepreneur of the Year finalist, the SBA Small Business Person of the Year for Los Angeles, and the United States Hispanic Chamber of Commerce Hispanic Business Woman of the Year and the recipient of the Latina Style’s Anna Maria Arias Memorial Business Fund Award.
 In 2012, El Clasificado was awarded with the prestigious Latino Business Award by Los Angeles Business Journal.
+Her latest recognition includes an award for the 2014 Latina Business Woman of the Year by the California Hispanic Chambers of Commerce.

 Ms. de la Torre is a graduate of Loyola Marymount University where she earned a Bachelor of Science degree in Accounting.
 She joined Arthur Young & Company in 1978 and became a Certified Public Accountant and audit manager specializing in banks and businesses targeting the U.S. Hispanic market.
 In 1986, she served two years as Chief Financial Officer of La Opinion, the largest Spanish language daily in the United States.